Privacy Policy

 Promly is a small operation that relies on a few specialized services.
 Each handles a slice of the product and has its own privacy policy:

-- Anthropic — runs Claude Haiku, our primary refraction model.
+- Anthropic — runs Claude Haiku, our primary prompt-tuning model.
 When you submit a prompt, we send the prompt content to Anthropic's API for processing.
 Anthropic Privacy Policy →

-- Supabase — handles authentication and stores your account data, plan state, and refraction history.
+- Supabase — handles authentication and stores your account data, plan state, and generation history.
 Hosted on AWS.
 Supabase Privacy Policy →

 - Polar — processes payments, subscriptions, and refunds.
 PCI DSS Level 1.
 We never touch your card data.
 Polar Privacy Policy →